-- Web development at Webworks Sweden and Betahaus since September 2009.
-Pair programming to develop and deploy websites with custom content-types, workflows and themes, using Plone.
+Pair programming to develop and deploy websites with custom content-types, workflows and themes.

-- Researcher within the <e-UCM> group from the Complutense University of Madrid from December 2008 to February 2009.
+Researcher within the <e-UCM> group from the Complutense University of Madrid (December 2008 – February 2009).

 - Studied the benefits of virtual environments and video games in learning processes.

 - Helped to manage a C++ introductory programming course and evaluate its students.

 Junior developer at Zassh.com for Zassh.com (July – October 2008).
 Zassh.com is a dot-com company which developed a sports-related social networking website.

 Technologies: Plone/Zope, Python, HTML/CSS, GData API, SQLAlchemy, lighttpd, Squid, SVN, Trac.

 - Re-structured the development environment from a “custom skin layer” one to a buildout based one, with several file-system products under SVN control, and a Trac instance to organize tasks.